trust-rust/rust-ownership/TUTORIAL.md

 1. You may have many immutable references at one time to a variable in a given scope.
 1. You may only have one mutable reference to a variable at a time in a given scope.
-1. You may not have a mutable referece to a variable that also has immutable references in a given scope.
+1. You may not have a mutable reference to a variable that also has immutable references in a given scope.

 I think of this in terms of read/write.
-You may have multiple readable reference on the same variable, but you may only have one writeable reference within a given scope.
-Rust enforces this rule to prevent data races.
+You may have multiple readable references on the same variable, but you may only have one writeable reference within a given scope.
+Rust enforces this rule to prevent race conditions.
 This basically reduces all mutations to atomic operations.
 Some examples should help clarify these rules.

 #### Multiple Immutable References
 ```rust